mapereztorres/spirou/README.md

 The main piece of code is SPI.py.

-As mentioned, SPIworkflow is actually a Python package in itself.
+SPIworkflow is actually a Python package in itself.
 It requires at least the existence of the file ``__init__.py``.
 Eveything in that file becomes available once the package is imported.